ksyasuda/ani-cli/README.md

 pystardust's [old-ani-cli](https://github.com/pystardust/ani-cli/tree/old-ani-cli)

-This fork is a wrapper around a modified version of ani-cli, which uses [rofi](https://github.com/davatorium/rofi) to gather information and control the program.
+This fork is a wrapper around a modified version of ani-cli, which uses [rofi](https://github.com/davatorium/rofi) to gather information and control the program flow.
-In addition to `rofi`, I've also changed the way saving history works by integrating a local [sqlite3](https://www.sqlite.org/index.html) database with a table for search and watch history
+In addition to `rofi`, I've also changed the way saving history works by integrating a local [sqlite3](https://www.sqlite.org/index.html) database with a table for search, watch, and file history

 While this is a fork of a fork of pystardust's old-ani-cli, I would call this more of a light fork of the [the main ani-cli](https://github.com/pystardust/ani-cli).
-I have implemented most of the main features from the main script and continue to use the same scraping logic
+I have implemented most of the main features from the original script and continue to use the same scraping logic

 This tool scrapes the site [gogoanime](https://gogoanime.cm).